 A late adopter of coffee, my vocabulary is limited to Tassimo, Americano, and “add more milk”.
 The craft currently does nothing for me, but the ramen process does.
 Alright, so you won’t experience the equivalent of a distillery as seen in the prohibition era, as the techniques in the Midnight Ramen demo are simple.

-Midnight Ramen demo - No miso
+Midnight Ramen demo

 No miso.
-How can you be ok with this?
 Source: Steam

 The focus is on your customers and their stories, occasionally interjecting with wise words, a sympathetic ear, or a prompt to buy something from the menu.
 This experience could have been catastrophic as my assistant, Homura, informs me we have no miso.